KhoiVuKha/Landing-Page-Project/README.md

 The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
 You'll need to convert this project from a static project to an interactive one.
 This will require modifying the HTML and CSS files, but primarily the JavaScript file.

+To get started, open `js/app.js` and start building out the app's functionality

+I have done some points:
+- Linked the app.js to my project.
+- Built the navigation menu.
+- Add functionality (isInViewport) to distinguish the section in view port.
+- Add the functionality to scroll to sections.
+- Add functionality to hide/display the navbar and the go to top of the page button (go up button).

-To get started, open `js/app.js` and start building out the app's functionality For specific, detailed instructions, look at the project instructions in the Udacity Classroom.
+For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

 ## Demo-Preview